pasupulaphani/iota.js-remote-pow/README.md

 - Add more providers (ATM uses powsrvio by default)

 ##### Copy
-This repo is a modified copy of the "Curl Remote - IOTA.js Library Shim"(https://gitlab.com/powsrv.io/js/iota.lib.js.powsrvio).
+This repo is a modified version of the "iota.lib.js.powsrvio"(https://gitlab.com/powsrv.io/js/iota.lib.js.powsrvio) to work with latest IOTA.js (version >= 1.x.x).
 We thank the developers for the preliminary work